pgpkg/pgpkg/docs/pages/tutorial.md

 ## Creating a database table

-Database tables are created using a migration script, so let's create one.
+Database tables are created using migration scripts, so let's create one.

-First, create a directory to hold your migration scripts:
+First, create a directory to hold your migration scripts.
+By convention, we call this `schema`:

     $ mkdir schema